coreygirard/kWiki/README.md

 ### Why

-Wikipedia is an incredibly useful resource with relatively reliable formatting, but a few tricks are necessary to get the text.
+Wikipedia is an incredibly useful resource with relatively reliable formatting, but a few tricks are necessary to get at the good stuff.
 So I figured a modular minimalist parser might be useful for myself and others.